 What if I am registered under IFTA and travel only in Alberta or have no travel during a calendar quarter?

 An IFTA return must be filed for each calendar quarter even if the carrier traveled only in Alberta or the IFTA registered vehicles were not used during the calendar quarter.
 If travel was only in Alberta, report only the kilometers traveled and litres consumed in Alberta.

 Make your IFTA payments to Alberta Treasury Board and Finance, Tax and Revenue Administration by mail, courier or personal delivery, at most Canadian financial institutions or through financial institutions' Internet payment services or through TelPay for Business.
 Make cheques and money orders payable to the Government of Alberta.
 Payments made at banks must be accompanied by an original Remittance Advice form.
 For additional information on payment options refer to Information Circular IFTA-2R6, Alberta IFTA Licensing and Reporting Requirements.

-Do I have to register under Alberta Infrastructure and Transportation's Prorate before I can register for IFTA membership?
+Do I have to register under Alberta Transportation's Prorate before I can register for IFTA membership?